graemetlloyd/ProjectWhalehead/Outline.md

 # Introduction:

-Inferring the tree of life, and using phylogenetic trees to understand organismal form and function [broader?
-Like anything above the species-level needs a tree right?] is a prime challenge in biology.
+Inferring the tree of life, and using phylogenetic trees to understand organismal form and function is a prime challenge in biology.
 Phylogenetic trees provide a historical perspective on relationships between taxa, and performing comparative biological studies without a phylogenetic context is misleading (Felsenstein 1985).
-While many researchers in comparative biology have moved to using molecular data to estimate phylogenetic trees, fossils provide the only direct evidence for historical trends in many groups (Cobbett et al. 2007; Koch and Parry in review) and excluding fossils from trees has been demonstrated to bias the inferences we draw from phylogenetic comparative analyses (Slater et al. 2012).
+While many researchers in comparative biology have moved to using molecular data to estimate phylogenetic trees, fossils remain the sole source of character data for many extinct groups.
+Fossils provide the only direct evidence for historical trends in many groups (Cobbett et al. 2007; Koch and Parry in review).
+ Excluding fossils from trees has been demonstrated to bias the inferences we draw from phylogenetic comparative analyses (Slater et al. 2012).
 Therefore, how to best include fossils in phylogenetic analyses remains a vital and thriving research topic.

 Phylogenetic analyses of discrete morphological data have traditionally been conducted under the maximum parsimony criterion.